lakritidis/UPM-full/README.md

-# UPM - This code is outdated.
-Please see my updated [SHTECLib](https://github.com/lakritidis/SHTECLib) library on short text clustering
+# UPM - This library is outdated and has been replaced by [SHTECLib](https://github.com/lakritidis/SHTECLib)

 Unsupervised Products Matching via Clustering, Combinatorics and Post-Processing Verification

 This project implements the **UPM** unsupervised algorithm for matching products by considering their titles only. **UPM** performs morphological analysis of the titles, identifies crucial semantics (such as models and attributes), and then creates variable-sized combinations of tokens from each title.
 The combinations are later scored according to several criteria and the most appropriate combination will constitute the cluster of a product.
 In addition, **UPM** includes a post-processing verification stage that refines the initial clusters by correcting the erroneous matches.
 This verification stage is applicable to all clustering algorithms and enhances their performance by a substantial margin.